 National Multiple Sclerosis Society

 Multiple sclerosis (MS) involves an immune-mediated process in which an abnormal response of the body’s immune system causes the disease.
-In this case, the immune system attacks the central nervous system (CNS), which is made up of the brain, spinal cord and optic nerves.
-The exact antigen — or target that the immune cells are sensitized to attack — remains unknown, which is why MS is considered by many experts to be "immune-mediated" rather than "autoimmune."
+In this case, the immune system attacks the central nervous system (CNS).
+The CNS is made up of the brain, spinal cord and optic nerves.